Polydrusus formosus

 12. Large eyes that barely protrude

-13. Elytra (wing covers) near tip normally develope and tightly adjoined
+13. Elytra (wing covers) near tip normally develop and tightly adjoined

 14. Snout tip weakly widened